Small sums of cash available to you in just minutes

 Bad credit, no problem!

 Payday lenders rarely perform credit checks so even if your credit score is poor, you can still get a payday loan if you earn a stable monthly income.
-Don't be tempted to rollover a payday loan-even if the lender tries to encourage you to do this.
+Don't be tempted to roll over a payday loan-even if the lender tries to encourage you to do this.

 This rollover will cause you to incur penalty fees and an increase in the interest rate that you took the loan out on.

-A credit card is also an option.
+A Credit card is also an option

-Even if you’ve reached you set limit, you should call your provider to ask for an overdraft so you can avoid the unauthorised overdraft fees and an increase in the interest rate.
+Even if you’ve reached your set limit, you should call your provider to ask for an overdraft so you can avoid the unauthorised overdraft fees and an increase in the interest rate.
 You will be charged transaction fees if you withdraw money whether the overdraft was authorised or not.

 An unauthorised overdraft may only give you access to £100 while an authorised one will give you about £300.
 If you’re in the habit of running into overdrafts you may want to consider changing your account to one which allows overdrafts free of both fees and interest.

-Cheque-based payday loan.
+Cheque-based payday loan

 An alternative to the regular payday loan that is cheaper and open to people with bad credit is the cheque-based payday loan.